otwcode/open-doors-code/README.md

 #### Notes on specific archives
 ##### eFiction
 Some eFiction versions have comma-delimited ids in the story tag fields instead of the name of the tag.
 You will need to inspect the `fanfiction_stories` table to determine if this is the case before running step 02.
-The script will prompt you to say if this is the case for the database you are processing.
-If so, it will look up the tag text in the original tag table.
+The script will ask you if all the tag fields contain ids (rather than text).
+If they do, answer y, and it will look up the tag text in the original tag table.

 ### Step 03 - Export tags, authors and stories